BabylonJS/OldDocumentationSite/content/resources/Exporter/3DSMax.md

 The scene properties allow you to do these things:
 * Set the scene gravity
 * __Export quaternions for all nodes instead of Euler angles__.
 If this option is selected, an exported model rotation won’t be updated by setting its `rotation` parameter.
 Instead, you will have to use the `rotationQuaternion` parameter.
+* __Do not optimize animations__.
+You should check this option if animations are not exported correctly.
 * Create a default skybox from the environment texture when scene is being loaded.
 An environmnent texture must be setup to enable this feature.
 * Set the blur effect intensity applied to the skybox texture.
 By default it is slightly blurred.
 Setting value to 0 disables the blur effect.